-If you want your website to hit the ground running at launch and deliver the results you’re targeting, you need to plan ahead and understand some basic web design best practices.
-Taking care of these from the very beginning will ensure that you’ll have a solid foundation to build your website on and help it grow organically in a short amount of time.
+If you want your website to hit the ground running at launch, you need to plan ahead and understand a few of the best practices in web design.
+Taking care of this from the very beginning ensures a solid foundation to build on which will help your site grow organically in a short amount of time.

 Search engines put a lot of weight on page titles and headings.
 It’s important to have your primary keyword in the title to let search engines and people know exactly what the page is about.
 However, the title is not enough to determine how valuable the information on the page is.